 How Does AAA Stack Up to the Competition?

 Be aware that it is impossible to put down in this article what you will owe per month if you go with AAA.
-Term life insurance policies vary from person to person, and the specifics are hammered out after the insurance provider looks at a wide variety of factors (like age, health conditions, term length, etc.) With that in mind, let’s get a better idea of AAA’s rates by using this realistic scenario:
+Term life insurance policies vary from person to person, and the specifics are hammered out after the insurance provider looks at a wide variety of factors (like age, health conditions (such as, do you need life insurance for obese?), term length, etc.) With that in mind, let’s get a better idea of AAA’s rates by using this realistic scenario:

 Let’s say Sarah is a 43-year-old woman who is applying for term life insurance with a $300,000 death benefit.
 The term she is applying for is 20 years.
 Sarah is also in good health and does not use tobacco products, so she will not have a difficult time getting approved.
 Here’s what some of the top insurance companies are likely going to offer him in terms of rates (organized from lowest to highest):